When talking about comfort food, pasta dishes are way up there on the list of food that is not only easy to prepare, but everyone enjoys and craves

 Colander to drain your pasta

-Cooking tips and step by step on how to make this delicious penne pasta recipe:
+Cooking tips and step-by-step instructions on how to make this delicious penne pasta recipe:

 - Use a large skillet for cooking the onions and the bacon.
 The larger skillet will facilitate when you need to pour the pasta over and mix the sauce with the peas.